Walls of Jerusalem National Park

 To get to the start of the walk, turn off Highland Lakes Road on to Lake Augusta Road at Liawenee.
 There's a carpark two or three kilometres past Lake Augusta.

-From Lake Ball we headed north up the slope to Dixons Kingdom Hut.
-Our plan was to camp in the area around the hut, but after dark it became apparent that the local possums were going to be a real problem all night.
+On the 2017 walk, our plan was to camp in the area around Dixons Kingdom Hut, but after dark it became apparent that the local possums were going to be a real problem all night.
 Given that Wild Dog Creek was only a few kilometres away on a very good track, and that we had enough moonlight to comfortably walk by, we decided to move camp after dinner.

 The moonlight walk ended up being a highlight of the trip.
 The track between Dixons Kingdom Hut and the Wild Dog Creek campsite took us through the spectacular centre of the park, with all its peaks and walls looming in the moonlight.